Te Kura Toi Tangata me te Te Huataki Waiora Māori Mentoring Unit

 Ngaati Hauaa, Ngaati Paoa, Ngaati Hikairo.
 Ki ngaa maunga whakahii, ki ngaa awa whakairo whenua, ki ngaa waka maataa o te motu, nei raa te mihi matakuikui ki a koutou, ootira, ki a taatou katoa.
 I am an ex Te Tohu Paetahi student of the class 2015, and currently in my second year studying a Bachelor of Teaching Kakano Rua.
 Beyond my role as a student and Maaori mentor here at Te Whare Waananga o Waikato, I am also a father of three beautiful girls.
 My strengths are te reo Maaori (Waikato Tainui dialect) and assessment writing, furthermore, I have experience in the first year papers of the Kakano Rua programme.
 My interests consist of whaanau, music, and keeping active.
 It is an honour to have the opportunity to assist you in your journey to success, and I’m look forward to seeing Maaori thrive in this ever changing world.
 Mauri ora!

-A variety of resources are available for students studying at undergraduate and postgraduate level within the Faculty of Education.
+A variety of resources are available for students studying at undergraduate and postgraduate level.